SadKirK/kendo-ui-boilerplates/professional-jquery-ng1/readme.md

 $ git clone https://github.com/kendo-labs/kendo-ui-boilerplates.git
 ```

-Discard all other boilerplates except the one you want to use.
+Select the boilerplate you want to use and `cd` into that directory.

-From the boilerplate directory, in your terminal, run the following commands:
+Then run the following commands from the directory of the boilerplate you selected:

 ```
 $ npm install